National University of Kyiv-Mohyla Academy: Campus

-The university occupies the grounds of the Kyiv-Mohyla Academy in the Podil neighborhood, from Kontraktova Square to the Dnieper River.
+The university occupies the grounds of the Kyiv-Mohyla Academy in the Podil neighborhood, from Kontraktova Square to the Dnipro River.
 The campus of NaUKMA is composed of a number of buildings constructed in the times of its predecessor institutions.
 The oldest buildings date from the 17th century, and include the Halshka Hulevychivna house and the old academic building also called the Mazepa building in honor of its financier Hetman Ivan Mazepa.
 The Mazepa building contains the congregation hall for ceremonial events, the Center for Contemporary Art and the research library.

 In the same neighborhood is the historical museum complex of the Kyiv-Mohyla Academy, although the building is undergoing renovation.
 The complex contains a sundial and the house of Halshka Hulevychivna, which was the first building of the Kyiv Brotherhood School.
-Another historical building called the bursa faces the Dnieper River and was used as a student dormitory during the time of the Kyiv-Mohyla Academy.
+Another historical building called the bursa faces the Dnipro River and was used as a student dormitory during the time of the Kyiv-Mohyla Academy.
 The Blahovishchenska (Annunciation) Church built in 1740 for students is also on the NaUKMA campus.
 Most other buildings were constructed during the time of Kyiv Theological Academy with some additions made during the Soviet era.
 The dormitories are situated outside the main campus.
 The largest one is situated in Troyeshchyna (14B Marina Tsvetaeva Street).
 The second largest is located at the Kharkiv highway, 17.
 Another one dormitory, a few years ago, transferred to the property of the academy, is located at 31A John McCain Street.
 The last, and the most remote is located at urban village Vorzel, 6A Klenova Street (masters and postgraduate students are mostly settled here).

 An environmentally-friendly office called the Green Office was recently opened at the Department of Environmental Studies at NaUKMA and uses modern energy-saving and environmentally friendly technologies.
 The project was largely the initiative of students and is the first example of an office-based on sustainable development in a Ukrainian educational institution.